Upper vs Lower Antelope Canyon | Which is Better to Visit?

 You MUST book tickets through a tour company to visit both Upper and Lower Antelope Canyon.
 Visiting on your own is not an option.

-We did our Lower Antelope Canyon Tour through Thunder Travel and couldn't recommend them enough.
+We did our Lower Antelope Canyon Tour through Thunder Travel and couldn't recommend them more.
 We booked through Viator (usually my preference for booking tours).
-Oddly enough the tickets were cheaper on Viator vs booking directly with the tour company.
+Oddly enough, the tickets were cheaper on Viator than booking directly with the tour company.

 Upper or Lower Antelope Canyon - which is best?

 Lower Antelope Canyon wins by a long shot.
-If I only had time to visit one, this would be it and I have no hesitation whatsoever to recommend picking Lower over Upper Antelope Canyon.
+If I only had time to visit one, this would be it.
+I have no hesitation whatsoever in recommending Lower over Upper Antelope Canyon.

 Lower Antelope Canyon was not as rushed

-We did Upper Antelope Canyon first, which was a good thing, because I would have been very upset at the pace of our upper Antelope Canyon tour.
+We did Upper Antelope Canyon first.
+This was a plus because I wasn't able to compare it to the slower pace of the Lower Antelope Canyon tour.

-Upper Antelope Canyon felt very rushed the entire time.
-It's obvious the tour company is cramming as many tours in one day as possible.
+Upper Antelope Canyon felt rushed the entire time.
+It's obvious the tour company is cramming as many tours into each day/time slot as possible.

-The entire tour I felt like we were on the heels of the tour in front of us.
-At the same time felt like the tour behind us was rushing us to move forward.
+For the duration of the tour, I felt like we were on the heels of the tour in front of us.
+At the same time, I felt like the tour behind us was rushing us to move forward.
 Basically, you feel sandwiched between tours the entire time.

-This means you rarely get an opportunity to get a photo without people in it since there are always people in front and always people in back.
-I actually felt bad for the tour guides who were having to balance not holding up the tour behind us while also giving a "good" experience for the people on their tour.
+This means you rarely get an opportunity to snap a photo without people in it since there are always people in front of and behind you.
+I felt bad for the tour guides who were having to balance not holding up the tour behind while also providing a "good" experience for their own tour group.

 We were given a few opportunities to take photos, but it was nothing compared to Lower Antelope Canyon.

-During our tour, one of the parties kept complaining saying "why do you keep rushing us?
+During our tour, one of the parties kept complaining, "Why do you keep rushing us?
 We barely have time to take any photos.
-This tour was expensive and we are being rushed the entire time".
+This tour was expensive, and we are being rushed the entire time".

 At the moment, I didn't really get why they were complaining.
 I figured this is just how it goes with Antelope Canyon.

-Now that I've done both and been able to compare Upper vs Lower Antelope Canyon, I can totally understand why they were complaining.
-I'll bet they toured lower Antelope Canyon first.
+Now that I've done both and am able to compare Upper vs Lower Antelope Canyon, I can 100% understand why they were complaining.
+I'll bet they toured Lower Antelope Canyon first.
 If I'd toured Lower Antelope Canyon first, I would have been much more disappointed with the fast pace and lack of photo opportunities during this tour.

 Upper vs Lower Antelope Canyon - actual length and distance